-- (ii) Employment history; - (iii) Individual financial information; - (iv) Insurance information; - (v) Proprietary or trade secret information; - (vi) Information regarding an individual's cooperation with the government; and - (vii) Personal information regarding the victim of any criminal activity.
+- (c) Parties should exercise caution when filing papers that contain private or confidential information, including, but not limited to, the information covered above and listed below: - 1.
+Medical records, treatment and diagnosis; - 2.
+Employment history; - 3.
+Individual financial information; - 4.
+Insurance information; - 5.
+Proprietary or trade secret information; - 6.
+Information regarding an individual's cooperation with the government; and - 7.
+Personal information regarding the victim of any criminal activity.